 Platforms and Graphic Devices

-The program is mainteined on three most popular platforms: MS-Windows, Linux, Mac-OSX (with X11).
-There is also non-interaction version of ZVView using memory as graphic device instead of window on user's screen - usualy it is used to produce GIF/PS/EPS files on Web-server or as part of another software package.
+The program is mainteined on three most popular platforms: MS-Windows, Linux, Mac-OSX (X11).
+There is also non-interaction version of ZVView using internal memory as graphic device - usualy it is used to produce GIF/PS/EPS files on Web-server or by specialized off-line scripts generating HTML+GIF files.

 Data together with currect plotting parameters can be saved in ZVD format files - it is container format, native input/output format of ZVView.
 Pictures can be saved as PS/EPS (PostScript: hight quality vector graphics for LaTeX and CorelDraw), EMF (Windows Meta File for MS-Word), PCX and GIF files (static and animated) for many forms of publishing, including Web.
 See screen-shots: 1, 2, 3, 4, 5, [more...].